 Chapter 3 describes the study limitations.
-Although the report focuses on major opportunities and constraints across the Megaregion, there are opportunities and constraints on a more local level that have not been articulated.
+Although the report focuses on major constraints and opportunities across the Megaregion, there are constraints and opportunities on a more local level that have not been articulated.
 The maps in Appendix C show detailed locations of constraints, only some of which are described in Chapter 4.
 The ECO subarea widths are likely much larger than an ultimate BART or RR footprint would ever be (no rail system is 0.5 mile or even 1,000 feet wide, except for maintenance yards, stations, and terminals).
 Consequently, some of the constraints identified for such a large ECO subarea will not apply to ultimate rail infrastructure that may be advanced through Link21 planning.
 As a desktop-level analysis, this ECO Report identifies only general physical and social conditions that may affect Link21 planning and relies on data collected by others at a certain point in time.
-Constraints and opportunities related to program concepts (and later alternatives) will need to be further refined to identify the specific consequences for Link21.
+Constraints and opportunities related to program concepts and future project alternatives will need to be further refined to identify the specific consequences for Link21.
 Chapter 3 describes general limitations and specific limitations by subject area.